-The Lincoln Institute of Land Policy is a leading resource for key issues concerning the use, regulation, and taxation of land.
-Providing high-quality education and research, the Institute strives to improve public dialogue and decisions about land policy.
+The Lincoln Institute of Land Policy is the leading resource for key issues concerning the use, regulation, and taxation of land.
+Providing high-quality education and research, the Lincoln Institute strives to improve public dialogue and decisions about land policy.
 As a private operating foundation whose origins date to 1946, the Institute seeks to inform decision making through education, research, policy evaluation, demonstration projects, and the dissemination of information, policy analysis, and data through our publications, Web site, and other media.
 By bringing together scholars, practitioners, public officials, policy makers, journalists, and involved citizens, the Lincoln Institute integrates theory and practice and provides a nonpartisan forum for multidisciplinary perspectives on public policy concerning land, both in the U.S. and internationally.

 Our work is organized into three areas of study:

 A Brief History

 The Lincoln Institute of Land Policy traces its origins to John C. Lincoln, a Cleveland industrialist and investor who in 1946 established the Lincoln Foundation in Phoenix, Arizona.
 He was intrigued by the writings of Henry George, as expressed in the book Progress and Poverty(1879), in particular George's ideas about land ownership and taxation.
 Lincoln created the Foundation to support other institutions in the teaching, research, and publication of information about George's work.